 To receive an update from the Chair.

-The Chair and the Committee reflected on the items discussed at the meeting.
+The Chair and Committee reflected in detail on the issues that had been considered at the meeting.

 Any other business deemed urgent by the Chair

 The Chair advised that there was no other business deemed urgent.